stratapp/stratapp-website/index.md

 seo_description: seamlessly execute strategy and day to day work in one place; strategy execution SaaS application for all roles, levels and generations
 feature_image: "/uploads/feature image - home page 2.JPG"
+stratapp_features:
+- feature_title: culture elevation
+  feature_text: |-
+    * radical transparency and trust
+    * real-time org-wide collaboration
+    * way more than just a job, at all levels
+- feature_title: next gen ready
+  feature_text: |-
+    * by 2025, 75% of employees are y-gen
+    * asking y-gen to collaborate via email, is like asking the rest of us to go back to using fax machines
+- feature_title: employee productivity
+  feature_text: |-
+    * 15-30% increase in productivity
+    * provide employees tools to succeed
+    * attract and retain the best talent
+- feature_title: business performance
+  feature_text: |-
+    * 15-50% increase in business valuation
+    * de-risk and make the business agile
+    * execute strategy above expectations

 ---